AdityaGarg8/git-credential-email/README.md

   git protonmail --authenticate --alternate-auth
   ```

+#### Solving CAPTCHA while authenticating in ProtonMail

+There is a high chance that you will be asked to solve a CAPTCHA when you try to authenticate for ProtonMail.
+The on-screen instructions should be followed while solving the CAPTCHA.

+For an easier CAPTCHA solving experience, you can install either `PyQt6-WebEngine` or `OpenCV`.

+`PyQt6-WebEngine` will open a dedicated broswer window for solving CAPTCHA for you to solve and send the solved CAPTCHA to the credential helper.
+It occupies around 100-200MBs depending on your OS.

+`OpenCV` is more advanced and can automatically solve the CAPTCHA 99% times, without you needing to solve it at all!
+But it also occupies around 600MBs.
+An alternate is `opencv-python-headless` available using `pip` that is lighter, and is the best option for headless systems.
+It is not available if you are using apt/dnf/brew to install the helper.
+If you are using a [Windows binary](#windows), `opencv-python-headless` is bundled by default.

+You can install them by running:

+- For all platforms: `pip install PyQt6-WebEngine opencv-python`
+- If you have a headless system: `pip install opencv-python-headless` (PyQt6-WebEngine is a GUI app, so will not work in headless systems)
+- Ubuntu/Debian: `sudo apt-get install -y python3-pyqt6.qtwebengine python3-opencv`
+- Fedora: `sudo dnf install -y python-pyqt6-webengine opencv`
+- macOS: `brew install pyqt@6 opencv`

 ## Usage

 - Once authenticated, the refresh token gets saved in your keyring.
 You can run your helper to confirm the same.
 For example, for **Gmail** run `git credential-gmail`.
 It's output should now show an access token.